blabla1337/skf-flask/skf/markdown/code_examples/java/18-code_example--login_functionality--.md

 	  hashing hash = new hashing();

-	  //Third we include the random password/token class. randomizer CSRF = new randomizer();
+	  //Third we include the random password/token class.
+	  Randomizer CSRF = new Randomizer();

-	  //Last we include the random inputvalidation class. inputvalidation validate = new inputvalidation();
+	  //Last we include the random inputValidation class. inputValidation validate = new inputValidation();

 	 /**
 	 *